adisusilayasa/social_media/README.md

 3. Install the dependencies:
 go mod download

+4. Create database.
+You can find the sql in ./config/db

-4. Build the application:
+5. Build the application:
 go build

-5. Run the application:
+6. Run the application:
 You can use makefile:
 make run